SoCSTech/socsdocs.git.io/Writerside/topics/Image-Revision-History.md

 # Image Revision History

 ## Overview
-Below is a table of our system images, current and past. **Bold** denotes and image currently in use.
+Below is a table of our system images, current and past. **Bold** denotes an image currently in use.

 ## Naming Schema
 The image names do actually have a meaning!